Garside shadows and biautomatic structures in Coxeter groups: Biautomatic structures

 \begin{defin} Let $B$ be a Garside shadow.
 Given $g \in W$, define inductively on $\ell(g)$ a language $\mathcal{L}_g$ of words over $S$ representing $g$ by setting $\LL_{\id} = \{\varepsilon\}$ and

 We define the \emph{voracious language} $\V_B$ of $B$ to be

 \end{defin}

 Note that $\V_B$ is a \emph{geodesic} language since for each $g \in W$ the language $\LL_g$ consists of minimal length words representing $g$.
 Furthermore, $\LL_g$ is nonempty and finite for every $g \in W$, so $\V_B$ satisfies condition (\ref{surj L}) of the definition of biautomatic structure.
-Finally, we note that by Proposition \ref{vorOG}, the original voracious language $\V$ in \cite{OP-bi} is exactly $\V_L$.
+Finally, we note that by Proposition \ref{vorOG}, the original voracious language $\V$ in \cite{OP-bi} is exactly $\V_L$, the voracious language associated to the low elements $L$.